 I love to read and am often asked by friends, “What are you reading these days?”

 So, I put together a quick blog post on what I consider to be some great books for summer reading.
-With no further ado–the YAYA’s list of best summer reads!!
-FYI–we now blog with the name Parenting High Schoolers, but we will always be a yaya!
+With no further ado–the Yaya’s list of the best summer reads!!
+FYI–I now blog with the name Parenting High Schoolers, but I will always be a yaya!

 8 Books For Summer (Or Anytime!)

 I LOVED this book.
 It’s about 3 young women during World War II.
 Herta is a German doctor at a concentration camp who is convinced that Hitler’s agenda is absolutely for the best-an unusual point of view to read, but so interesting!